HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

       [root@cn-0001 ~]#
       ```

-   c.
-(Optional) If any HPE Slingshot module is missing, built for the wrong kernel, or not installed, rebuild and reinstall the affected module using:
+   3. (Optional) If any HPE Slingshot module is missing, built for the wrong kernel, or not installed, rebuild and reinstall the affected module using:

       ```screen
          for m in cray-slingshot-base-link kdreg2 sl-driver cray-cxi-driver cray-kfabric; do